 CURRENT accounts are our financial bedrock, our most used financial products.
 So we really shouldn't settle for shoddy service.

-Research into the current account market by the Competition and Markets Authority shows that 57% of us have had our current accounts for more than a decade - but only half of us say we're satisfied with the service we receive.
+But research into the current account market by the Competition and Markets Authority has shown that 57% of us have had our current accounts for more than a decade - but only half of us say we're satisfied with the service we receive.

 What makes it all the more mystifying is that there are some clear winners and losers in this field: banks and building societies that are well known for having great customer service and those falling way below par.

 Bank accounts with great customer service

 The trouble, of course, is knowing which account really has the best customer service.
 No bank sticks a "we're only ok" sticker on their deals, after all.

 We've ranked them below based on the latest results from three of the biggest customer service surveys out there, from Moneysavingexpert (MSE), Moneywise and Which? as well as complaints data from the Financial Ombudsman Service (FOS).

 Moneywise (3nd for service overall)